simonewebdesign/simonewebdesign/source/_posts/2013-07-21-how-to-install-sublime-text-3-on-debian.md

 sudo dpkg -i sublime-text_build-3083_i386.deb
 ```

 The build 3083 was released on 26 March 2015, and it's still the latest stable build at time of writing.
-In case you're interested in other versions, check out the <a rel="external nofollow" href="http://www.sublimetext.com/3">official site</a>.
+In case you're interested in other versions, check out the <a rel="external" href="http://www.sublimetext.com/3">official site</a>.